Updated: 6/25/2024

 4. The employee must perform specific job duties.
 Each type of exemption has its own set of primary duties that an employee must perform in order to qualify for the exemption.

-There is also a special exemption for "highly-compensated employees" who are paid a total annual compensation of at least $107,432 per year (currently at least $684 must be paid on a weekly salary basis) (this amount is based on the 2019 Final Rule that became effective on January 1, 2020) and customarily and regularly perform at least one of the exempt duties or responsibilities of an exempt executive, administrative, or professional employee.
+There is also a special exemption for "highly-compensated employees" who are paid at least a total annual compensation of a specified amount and customarily and regularly perform at least one of the exempt duties or responsibilities of an exempt executive, administrative or professional employee.

 Being paid on a "salary basis" means an employee regularly receives a predetermined amount of compensation each pay period on a weekly, or less frequent, basis.
 This predetermined amount cannot be reduced because of variations in the quality or quantity of work.